Lunar I-Hab: Design and manufacture

-While I-HAB is still planned to launch on NASA's Space Launch System, the size and weight of the module were constrained by the possibility of its launch vehicle being switched to SpaceX's Falcon Heavy.
+I-HAB was planned to launch on NASA's Space Launch System.
+The size and weight of the module were constrained by the possibility of its launch vehicle being switched to SpaceX's Falcon Heavy.
 The inner diameter was reduced from 4.2 meters to 3.4 meters, and internal length reduced from 6.6 meters to 5.9 meters.
 Both reductions resulted from a smaller payload fairing, the need for a separate service vehicle to replace the transport service provided by the Orion spacecraft, and docking targets for the radial ports.

 ESA completed the preliminary design review of the I-HAB in November 2021.
 In preparation for this review, Thales Alenia partnered with the European Astronaut Centre to allow ESA astronauts to experience the usable volume and crew accommodations within the habitat.
 This was achieved via virtual reality.
 As of May 2024, the module was well underway in the testing phase.

+In April 2026, NASA reported and ESA confirmed the discovery of corrosion affecting both the I-HAB and its Habitation and Logistics Outpost (HALO) module.
+NASA Administrator Jared Isaacman indicated that addressing the issue may not be straightforward, stating that he was "not sure there is a deterministic approach to repair".
+He also questioned whether repair efforts were "even warranted", in light of NASA's shifting focus to developing a lunar surface base.
+The pressure vessels for both modules were built by Thales Alenia Space.
+The company described it as a "well-known metallurgical behavior" and noted that similar conditions had been encountered in modules developed for the International Space Station, which have continued to operate reliably and exceeded their original design lifespans.
+Furthermore the responsible companies stated that the issues are going to be resolved without threatening the next steps.

 Launch

-The module is slated to launch in 2028 on the Artemis 4 mission with the Space Launch System Block 1B rocket, along with a crewed Orion spacecraft.
+The module was slated to launch in 2028 on the Artemis IV mission with the Space Launch System Block 1B rocket, along with a crewed Orion spacecraft.
 The module would be located within a Universal Stage Adapter (USA), and attached to a payload adapter connected to an Exploration Upper Stage (EUS).
 Once the translunar injection burn has been completed the Orion/EUS stack will undergo a procedure similar to the transposition and docking procedure performed during the Apollo Program, during this procedure the Orion spacecraft would separate from the US, after which the EUS rotates away from the Orion spacecraft to allow for the jettison of the USA.
 The EUS would then rotate back for Orion to dock with the I-HAB module.
 Following a successful docking, the EUS would then release the I-HAB module from the payload adaptor along with the Orion spacecraft attached.
 Orion would then be responsible for delivery of the module to the Lunar Gateway in its near-rectilinear halo orbit.